 My Dog Pees When Excited!

-If your dog doesn’t show any improvements after using these measures, then you might need to revisit the veterinary option.
+If your dog doesn’t show any improvements after using these measures, you might need to revisit the veterinary option.

-Don’t ever be tempted to punish your dog for these excited pees, they aren’t deliberate and will not help the situation.
+Don’t ever be tempted to punish your dog for these excited pees.
+They aren’t deliberate and will not help the situation.

-Be reassured that most puppies that pee when excited do grow out of this behavior.
+Luckily most puppies that pee when excited do grow out of this behavior.